New Books

 The Legislative Library subscribes to all currently published Saskatchewan newspapers.
 (Local "shopper" publications whose primary purpose is to disseminate advertising and sales information are not acquired.)

 For weekly newspapers, the Library retains only the current year.
-At the end of the year, the paper copies are sent to the Saskatchewan Archives where they are microfilmed, stored, and are accessible to the public.
+At the end of the year, the paper copies are sent to the Provincial Archives where they are microfilmed, stored, and are accessible to the public.

 All of the Saskatchewan newspapers currently held by the Legislative Library are listed in the catalogue.